Criar empresa em Portugal

 The TOC shall sign the statement together with the company’s representatives.

-Step 6: Ultimate Beneficial Owner Statement
+Step 6: Ultimate Beneficial Owner statement

 Within 30 days of the registration of its incorporation, the company must identify its ultimate beneficial owners by submitting a statement to this effect in the electronic platform of the Central Registry of Ultimate Beneficial Owners.